Reviews You Can Rely On

 Cable

 Made of twisted or braided steel with a rubber or plastic coating, the ends connect in a lock (sometimes connect with hinges while other cable ends are secured firmly inside the lock).
 Variability within this category includes cable thickness, lock strength and type (combo or key), and if the cable is coiled or non-coiled.
-Generally speaking, cable locks with a higher number of braided wire strands are the strongest, as they are more challenging to cut through than cables with fewer braided strands.
+Generally speaking, cable locks with more braided wire strands are the strongest, as they are more challenging to cut through than cables with fewer braided strands.
 Cables tend to be lightweight, with the coiled versions being the simplest to transport, either in a bag or wrapped around your bicycle's frame.
 Their large diameter and flexibility give them more versatility in securing your wheels to immovable objects.

 Yet, keep in mind that cables are the quickest and easiest to cut through with simple and inexpensive hardware.
 As a result, we rarely recommend them for lockups that last more than a few unsupervised minutes.
-The best way to think of these locks?
-These are the solution to the "snatch-and-grab" opportunist who sees an unattended bike, hops in the saddle, and rides away, leaving you stranded and at least a few hundred dollars in the hole.
+What is the best way to think of these locks?
+These are the solution to the “snatch-and-grab” opportunist who sees an unattended bike, hops in the saddle, and rides away, leaving you stranded and at least a few hundred dollars in the hole.

 bike lock - on the left is the kryptonite's kryptoflex (coiled cable) and on the...